 Since 2006, many originators and servicers of residential mortgage loans have experienced serious financial difficulties and some have gone out of business.
 These difficulties have resulted in part from declining markets for their mortgage loans as well as from claims for repurchases of mortgage loans previously sold under provisions that require repurchase in the event of early payment defaults or for breaches of representations and warranties regarding loan quality and characteristics.
 Many originators with large servicing portfolios have experienced rising costs as mortgage loan delinquencies have increased without a compensating increase in servicing compensation.
-Although mortgage rates have been at historical lows for several years and have fluctuated in recent months, mortgage rates may increase over time such that the Reference Obligations may have interest rates below then-current mortgage rates.
-These mortgage rate trends may be affected by shifts in Federal Reserve benchmark interest rate policy, which has recently featured rate cuts following a series of rate increases and remains subject to change in the future.
-Furthermore, the impact of the current U.S. Administration policies and recent legislation on the U.S. economy remains uncertain and interest rates may continue to increase over time.
-Further increases in interest rates, as well as reduced availability of affordable mortgage products, may result in slower prepayments on, and adverse performance of, the Reference Obligations.
+Although mortgage rates have reached historical lows in recent years, they may increase over time such that prevailing mortgage rates in the future could exceed the rates of the Reference Obligations.
+Mortgage rate trends may be affected by shifts in Federal Reserve benchmark interest rate policy.
+Increases in interest rates, as well as reduced availability of affordable mortgage products, may result in slower prepayments on, and adverse performance of, the Reference Obligations.
 Such performance may differ from historical performance.
-Additionally, efforts to impose stricter mortgage qualifications for borrowers or reduce the presence of Fannie Mae or Freddie Mac could lead to fewer financing alternatives for borrowers.